Current Cohort

 Sharita Ware

-Sharita Ware, 2022 Indiana Teacher of the Year and Purdue College of Education’s 2023 Distinguished Alumni, has spent more than 12 years teaching Engineering and Technology Education to middle school students in the Tippecanoe School Corporation.
-Ware challenges her students with real-world, problem-based design scenarios that will help them contribute to global technology and integrated STEM.
+Sharita Ware, 2022 Indiana Teacher of the Year and Purdue College of Education’s 2023 Distinguished Alumni, spent more than 12 years teaching and coaching Engineering and Technology Education and FIRST Lego League robotics to middle school students in the Tippecanoe School Corporation.
+Ware challenged her students with real-world, problem-based design scenarios that helped them contribute to global technology and integrated STEM.
 Standardized curriculum and testing have bound both teacher and student into a box of meeting state standards.
-Because of this, Mrs. Ware thinks it is more important than ever to bring creativity and 21st-century skills into her classroom as a foundation for learning to engage all students.
+Because of this, Mrs. Ware thinks it is more important than ever to bring creativity and 21st-century skills into the classroom as a foundation for learning to engage all students.
+Ware’s shifted focus to the post-secondary level has not changed her foundational beliefs for educating students, and hopes to continue being a strong support in building tomorrow’s innovative creative leaders.

 Shaun Wines